 New Forests measures GHG emissions associated with the various waste streams generated in offices including landfill, recycling, and compost.
 Emissions from waste are calculated by multiplying the activity data of 'annual weight of waste to landfill (tonnes),' 'annual waste recycled (tonnes),' and 'annual waste composted (tonnes)', respectively, by the appropriate emission factor (kgCO2e/tonnes).
-The emission factors for landfill, recycling, and composting are sourced from United Kingdom (UK) Government GHG Conversion Factors, issued by the Department for Business, Energy, and Industrial Strategy (DBEIS) and Department of Environment, Food, and Rural Affairs (DEFRA)10.
+The emission factors for landfill, recycling, and composting are sourced from United Kingdom (UK) Government GHG Conversion Factors, issued by the Department for Business, Energy, and Industrial Strategy (DBEIS) and Department of Environment, Food, and Rural Affairs (DEFRA) .

-Emissions from the treatment of wastewater is currently not accounted for but is less than 1% of emissions and so not included on de minimis grounds.
+Emissions from the treatment of wastewater is currently less than 1% of emissions and so not included on de minimis grounds.